Vignesh048/Artificial-Intelligence/README.md

 #### The final code is about creating a own tree using the user input

 ## 2. K- means Clustering
-#### Solving the given problem which involves implementation of K- means clustering Algorithm
+### Solving the given problem which involves implementation of K- means clustering Algorithm
+#### 1) Create synthetic data

-a) User the random number generator numpy.random.randn to to create 5 clusters of size (100,2) each.
+a) Use the random number generator numpy.random.randn to to create 5 clusters of size (100,2) each.
 The cluster centers are [(0,0), (0,2), (1, 1),(2,0),(2,2)].
 b) Visualize the data using scatter plot from matplotlib package.

-2) Clustering using K-mean algorithm:
+#### 2) Clustering using K-mean algorithm:
 a) In real data, we do not know the number of clusters can be there.
 Hence, we will perform
 b) Consider there are K number of means.
 Assign data points randomly to each cluster from your synthetic data.
 Compute the mean of each cluster.